ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 Interpretation:

-The independently queried Active Directory object matched the expected final state.
+The independently retrieved account matched the expected final state.

 The account was:

-* present
+* present in Active Directory
 * enabled
 * configured to require a password change
 * not configured with a non-expiring password
-* correctly described as the laboratory automation account
+* correctly associated with the automation laboratory

 ---

-# Script Syntax Validation
+# PowerShell Syntax Validation

-Before relying on the automation script, its PowerShell syntax was independently checked using the PowerShell parser.
+The saved script was also checked using the PowerShell language parser.

 Command: